CONTENT WARNING: Contains lots of wasps, but if you’re frightened please read on. Also there is a video of a wasp fighting a spider later on.

 The persecution of wildlife and the persecution of people go hand-in-hand.

 The only way out of this mess is through knowledge, respect, understanding and compassion.
 That means being amazed rather than horrified when you get stung by a lone wasp.
 I mean, if there’s a swarm get the hell out of there, but respect the swarm!
 If there is a nest severely impacting your quality of life, by all means take care of it.
 I don’t expect anyone to live with hundreds of wasps buzzing around their kitchen!
-But if it is in your yard, your garden, under your eaves and the greatest problem you have is the odd wasp bumbling in find a way to deal with it.
+But if it is in your yard, your garden, under your eaves and the greatest problem you have is the odd wasp bumbling in, find a way to co-exist with it.

 I once had a wasp nest near my house.
 I could see if in a tree not far from my house and it was a big nest.
 I had suspected there was one nearby because I’m a mucky bastard who eats at his workstation and leaves things like food and food residues around (I’m not proud, don’t judge me) but wasps kept popping in, several a day, several times a day.
 Most of the time they found nothing of interest but for a period I had a chicken bone in a waste receptacle near my window and I kept seeing them come in, nibble on it and fly away.
 Remember, they feed protein to their young?
 Anyway I didn’t want wasps coming in hovering about my face where I work so I didn’t call exterminators, I didn’t call the local council, I didn’t throw rocks at the nest.